Healthy Coping Strategies for Kids

 You would be amazed at how therapeutic this can be.
 Not only does this help kids calm down, but it also keeps their minds active with good and creative thoughts, which in turn helps them to control their emotions.
 Coloring pages have proven to be very helpful at reducing stress.

 It gets overwhelming for kids to spend the whole day indoors.
-Make sure to do an activity with them outside the classroom or in the backyard when at home.
-Outside activities help kids release the bad energy.
+Make sure to do an activity with them outside the classroom or in the backyard at home.
+Outside activities help kids release bad energy.
 The outdoor activities help them free up their minds, which in turn helps them calm down.
 For example, when your kid is upset, you can offer to take them for a walk, drive, or run.